heyysudarshan/julie/readme.md

 structured, this section is for you.
 The project is divided into multiple modules to make it easier to organize, especially for scalable projects.

-- `design-system`: This module contains the design system, which is the foundation of the library.
+- `design-system`: This is a `Kotlin Multiplatform` library module that contains the design system, which forms the foundation of the library.
+It includes typography, color schemes, and the spacing system.
-  It contains the `typography`, `color scheme`, and `spacing system`.
-It's `Kotlin Multiplatform` library module.

 ### Why Julie?